polterguy/micro/README.md

 The above shows how your form elements will end up looking like, if they're embedded inside of a _"strip"_.
 All form elements can also obviously be instantiated as stand-alone elements.

+The color profile of Miro is easily overridden by changing a couple of CSS variables, allowing you to change the colors of all elements, by changing only a handful of variables.

 ### Grid system